3045 S. Cooper St. Arlington, TX 76015

 Learn more about dental extractions with answers to these popular questions:

 No, we will numb your tooth before removal.
-Our office will also provide sedation if you have dental anxiety or longer treatment.
-We will ensure your comfort during your tooth extraction treatment.
-Once you heal from your tooth extraction, you will no longer feel pain from your problem teeth.
+Our office will also provide sedation if you have dental anxiety or a longer treatment.
+We will make sure you are fully comfortable during your tooth extraction treatment.
+Once you heal from your tooth extraction, you won’t feel pain from your problem teeth anymore.

 A simple extraction can take minutes to remove a tooth.
 On the other hand, it can take several hours to remove multiple teeth at or below the gumline.
-We will provide an estimate of the length of your treatment.
+We will provide an estimate of the length of your treatment beforehand, so you know what to expect.

 If possible, our office recommends fixing a tooth before pulling it.
 Depending on the treatment, it can cost more to fix a tooth.
 However, in most cases, we must replace a tooth after removing it, which adds to treatment costs.

 We will only remove wisdom teeth if they are impacted or at risk of being impacted.
-If your wisdom teeth grow properly and do not cause problems for your other teeth, you will not need an extraction.
+If your wisdom teeth grow properly and don’t cause problems for your other teeth, you will not need an extraction.

 We recommend dental implants to replace single missing teeth or all of your teeth.
 Implants can support single dental crowns, bridges, or dentures.
 We recommend implant-supported restorations over traditional or removable restorations because implants act as durable replacement tooth roots.